TRAVEL

 • Read the signs in the airports, but also don’t be afraid to ask for help.

-• Remember the MSU supervisors will meet you at the airport in Lansing.
+• Remember the MSU supervisors will do everything they can to meet you at the airport in Lansing.
 If you are late, we can adjust, but if you arrive early, we won’t know.
 Make sure you have the emergency numbers that Danielle will send you before you leave so you can call us with schedule changes.

 Tips to Help Reduce Jet Lag